GreenDamTan/fastapi-dls_mirror/README.md

 </details>

-### Error on releasing leases on shutdown (can be fixed with reverse proxy)
+### Error on releasing leases on shutdown (can be ignored and/or fixed with reverse proxy)

 The driver wants to release current leases on shutting down windows.
-This endpoint needs to be a http endpoint and is currently not implemented.
-The error message looks like and safely can be ignored (since we have no license limitation :P):
+This endpoint needs to be a http endpoint.
+The error message can safely be ignored (since we have no license limitation :P) and looks like this:

 <details>
   <summary>Log example</summary>